RV Maintenance Tips

 2. Check Your Wheels’ Lug Nuts and Pressure

-This is why you need to tighten the lug nuts and maintain the required tire pressure every time you take the rig for a spin.
+This is why you must tighten the lug nuts and maintain the required tire pressure every time you take the rig for a spin.
 Under-inflated, old, or damaged tires can easily cause unsafe and fuel-inefficient rides.
 Especially if they have seen better days, they may need a replacement because overinflated ones might burst somewhere on the way, potentially causing other damages.
 It’s always important to ensure the wheels are in good condition.

 3. Maintain Your RV’s Brakes